MicrosoftDocs/powerapps-docs/powerapps-docs/cards/tutorials/dataverse-card.md

 ## Basic data binding

-1. Create your card as described in the [Setup instructions](../get-started-designer/setup-designer.md).
+1. Create your card.
 You'll be asked to name your card&mdash;use something you'll remember later when you go looking for it, like "Bing Search".

    :::image type="content" source="../media/tutorial-use-connectors/rename-card-title.png" alt-text="Screenshot of the card renamed to Bing search." border="false":::